Joe Miñoso

 Joe Miñoso (born September 25, 1978) is an American theater and television actor.
 He currently stars in NBC's Chicago Fire.

 Early life

 He saw his first girlfriend in a school play at Lincoln High School where she took him backstage and he decided that he wanted to be involved in acting.
 Minoso joined the stage crew, eventually auditioning for a role in their production of Dracula the following year.
 He graduated from Adelphi University with a bachelor's degree in fine arts, and Northern Illinois University with a Master's in fine arts.

 Career

-Joe Minoso worked extensively in the theater prior to his television and film appearances.
+Joe Miñoso worked extensively in the theater prior to his television and film appearances.
 He worked at Chicago's Teatro Vista, the largest Latino theater company in the Midwest.

 Personal life

-Prior to Chicago Fire, Joe Minoso lived on the North Side of Chicago.
-During filming for Chicago Fire, Minoso lived with co-stars Charlie Barnett and Yuri Sardarov.
+Prior to Chicago Fire, Joe Miñoso lived on the North Side of Chicago.
+During filming for Chicago Fire, Miñoso lived with co-stars Charlie Barnett and Yuri Sardarov.

-On October 16, 2016, Minoso married Chicago Fire make up artist Caitlin Murphy Miles.
+On October 16, 2016, Miñoso married Chicago Fire make up artist Caitlin Murphy Miles.